wp-plugins/magazine-columns/readme.txt

 Just add &lt;!--columns--&gt; to your posts or pages with the `columns` quicktag button in the HTML editor or add it manually.

-2) How do I create three columns?
+2) How do I create three or more columns?

-Just add the &lt;!--columns--&gt; tag to your post or pages twice, where you want your text to be split.
+Just add the &lt;!--columns--&gt; tag to your post or pages twice or more, where you want your text to be split.

 NOTE: Max.
 5 columns.